123456789_123456789_123456789_123456789_123456789_

 Migrations from Engines

-There's a caveat, though with Engines.
+When dealing with migrations from Engines, there's a caveat to consider.
 Rake tasks to install migrations from engines are idempotent, meaning they will have the same result no matter how many times they are called.
 Migrations present in the parent application due to a previous installation are skipped, and missing ones are copied with a new leading timestamp.
 If you deleted old engine migrations and ran the install task again, you'd get new files with new timestamps, and db:migrate would attempt to run them again.

 Thus, you generally want to preserve migrations coming from engines.
 They have a special comment like this: